grafana/writers-toolkit/docs/sources/write/image-guidelines/index.md

 ## Videos

 The Creative Services team periodically creates videos for blog posts and other collateral.
-Most of these videos are hosted on Vimeo.
+Most of these videos are hosted on Vimeo or YouTube.

+### Embed Vimeo videos

 You can embed a Vimeo-hosted video by using the `vimeo` shortcode and the video ID: `{{</* vimeo 1111111*/>}}`.